lhartley870/saguaro-bags/README.md

 * View Bags

     The user can easily see all of the bags for sale on one page by clicking the All Bags option in the main navigation bar and then the next All Bags dropdown.
-Each bag has an image, its price, style, size, colour and rating shown.
+Each bag has an image and its price, style, size, colour and rating are shown.
 Additionally if the bag is on sale, the user can easily see this as the original price will be struck through and the reduced price shown.
 Any bags that have a free charm option also have a pink banner in the top left of the image.
 The bags are shown stacked on mobile screens, 2 per row on medium screens and 3 per row on larger screens.
 All bag images have the same height, keeping the rows looking neat and easy to scan through.
 There is a 'back to top' button that quickly and easily takes the user back to the top of the page.
 This button sits on top of anything underneath it so the user can see it at all times.

     ![All bags page on medium screen](readme-documents/feature-screenshots/all-bags-pg-med-screen.png)